Demonstration of an imaging technique for the measurement of PSF elongation caused by Atmospheric Dispersion

-We find that this method is able to retrieve the atmospheric dispersion to within 0.5~arcsec.
-At larger zenith distances, we can clearly distinguish the difference between the two passbands.
+We find that this method is usually able to retrieve the atmospheric dispersion to within 0.5~arcsec.
+At larger zenith distances, we can clearly discern the two passbands.
 We do, however, see more scatter of the data points compared to the speckle method.
 Also, at zenith distances lower than 30$^{\circ}$, this method fails to find the correct magnitudes.
 Instead, it tends to overestimate the PSF elongation, where little is expected.
-This could be related to the issues discussed in the next section.
+Inspection of the cross-correlation term $\eta$, the observed seeing and the zenith distance, reveals that the fit quality deteriorates when both the observed seeing and zenith distance are small, as shown in Fig.~\ref{fig:coupling_vs_zenith}.
+If we assume that this effect is neither a function of seeing nor zenith distance, then the decrease in $\eta$ can be explained as a relative dominance of this non-modelled error term.
+Telescope tracking errors, vibrations and other effects that are excluded from the model, may be the culprit.
+This hypothesis is strengthened by a visual inspection of the three \textit{B}-band images taken of HIP~73005, at 6.9$^{\circ}$ from zenith.
+These show clear variations in the shape of the PSF.
+The integration times were sufficiently long that this variation can not easily be explained by atmospheric turbulence.
+Thus a movement of the telescope, relative to the star, is more likely.